Prostitution law: Prohibitionism

-All aspects of prostitution are criminalised.
-Often the sex trade is seen as a violation of human dignity, moral or religious beliefs; e.g. Russia (also known as "criminalization").
+Also known as criminalization, all aspects of prostitution are illegal in this framework.
+Often the sex trade is seen as a violation of human dignity, moral or religious beliefs.

 Neo-abolitionism

-Neo-abolitionists believe there is no free choice for people entering prostitution, it violates their human rights and prostitution is the sale and consumption of human bodies.
-Whilst prostitutes themselves commit no crime, clients and any third party involvement is criminalised; e.g. Sweden (also called the "Swedish model" or "Nordic model").
+Also called the "Swedish model" or "Nordic model," neo-abolitionists believe there is no free choice for people entering prostitution, which violates their human rights.
+Although prostitutes themselves commit no crime, clients and any third party involvement is criminalised.

 Abolitionism

-Prostitution itself is legal, but third-party involvement is generally prohibited.
+Prostitution itself is legal, but third-party involvement (i.e. procuring) is generally prohibited.
 Solicitation is also often prohibited.
-This model recognises that a prostitute may choose to work in the trade, however, the law is designed to stop prostitution impacting on the public.
+This model recognises that a prostitute may choose to work in the trade, but the law is designed to stop prostitution from impacting the wider public.
 An example country where this system is in place is England.

 Legalization

-Whilst prostitution is not prohibited, there is legislation to control and regulate it.
-There are countries where prostitution is illegal and punishable with imprisonment.
-The extent and type of control varies from country to country and may be regulated by work permits, licensing or tolerance zones; e.g. The Netherlands (also called "regulationist").
+Also called the "regulationist" framework, legalization allows for sex work to be regulated through legislation.
+The extent and type of control varies from country to country and may be regulated by work permits, licensing or tolerance zones, e.g. in the Netherlands.
 A historical example of zone restricted legalization is the institution of 'red-light' districts in Japan in the early 17th century, most famously the Yoshiwara district of Edo.
-In countries where prostitution is illegal, there are activists promoting the legalization of prostitution.

 Decriminalization

 The decriminalization of sex work is the removal of criminal penalties for sex work.
-In most countries, sex work, the consensual provision of sexual services for money or goods, is criminalized.
-Removing criminal prosecution for sex workers creates a safer and healthier environment and allows them to live with less social exclusion and stigma; e.g. New Zealand.
+Removing criminal prosecution for sex workers creates a safer and healthier environment and allows them to live with less social exclusion and stigma; e.g. in New Zealand.

 Demographic impact

 Gender

-Although prostitution is mainly performed by female prostitutes there are also male, transgender and transvestite prostitutes performing straight or gay sex work.
+Although prostitution is mainly performed by female prostitutes, there are also male, transgender and transvestite prostitutes performing straight or gay sex work.
 In Vienna, in April 2007, there were 1,352 female and 21 male prostitutes officially registered.
 The number of prostitutes who are not registered (and therefore work illegally) is not known.
-A recent study by TAMPEP, on the prostitute population from Germany, estimated that 93% of prostitutes were female, 3% transgender and 4% male.
+A 2009 study by TAMPEP estimated that 93% of prostitutes in Germany were female, while 4% were male and 3% were transgender.

 Arrest statistics show that in those states where buying and selling sex are equally illegal, the tendency is to arrest the service provider and not the customer, even though there are significantly more customers than sellers.
 Thus, it is a fact that more women than men are arrested, and the true extent of the crime is underreported.
 James (1982) reports that, in the United States, the arrest ratio of women to men was 3:2, but notes that many of the men arrested were the prostitutes rather than the clients.